A Hybrid Finite-Volume Reconstruction Framework for Efficient High-Order Shock-Capturing on Unstructured Meshes: Numerical Framework

 The $V_i'$ represents the volume/area of the considered element in reference space.
 To perform the reconstruction on the target element $S_i$, we recursively include neighboring elements, forming a stencil of $M+1$ cells that includes the considered cell $i$.
 The central (or linear) stencil is then defined as:

-where the index $m$ indicates the local numbering of the elements in the stencil, with the element assigned index 0 corresponding to the considered cell $i$.
-There are various stencil selection strategies; in this work, we adopt the stencil-based compact (SBC) algorithm proposed by Tsoutsanis \citep{TSOUTSANIS2019100037}.
+where the index $m$ indicates the local numbering of the elements in the stencil, with the element assigned index 0 corresponding to the considered cell $i$. {The index $c$ referring to the stencil number (in case of multiple stencils).} There are various stencil selection strategies; in this work, we adopt the stencil-based compact (SBC) algorithm proposed by Tsoutsanis \citep{TSOUTSANIS2019100037}.
 The number of cells in the stencil $\mathcal{S}$ is chosen as $M = 2k$ to enhance robustness of reconstruction \citep{DUMBSER2007204, FU201925, TSOUTSANIS20111585, TSOUTSANIS2019100037, DIOT201243, DUMBSER20091731, NOGUEIRA20102544}, where $k$ is the number of unknown coefficients in the polynomial approximation, which is written as:

 where $r$ is the order of reconstruction polynomial, and $d \in [2,3]$ denotes the space dimensions.
 The stencil is transferred to the reference space, becoming $S_{i}'$, and the $r^{th}$ order polynomial is expressed by locally expanding the basis functions as follows: